MARSSIM Online Training Course

 A list of the modules included in the course is provided below along with instructions about the registration process.
 This course is the equivalent of taking the one-week instructor-led course at the PTP training facility.
-Enrollment in an online course will still include question and answer sessions with the PTP instructor-led team, similar to what you would experience in the classroom training.
+PTP instructors will be available via email, phone, or Microsoft Teams to answer questions and provide assistance when needed.

 This course is designed for individuals responsible for designing decommissioning radiological survey plans, overseeing the implementation of these plans, and evaluating the collected data.